kasrakhaksar/kasrakhaksar/README.md

 ### 👨‍💻 About Me

-- 💻 I'm a dedicated full-stack developer skilled in backend and frontend development, working comfortably with various databases and familiar with essential DevOps tools.
+- 💻 I'm a dedicated full-stack developer skilled in both backend and frontend development.
+I work comfortably with various databases, am familiar with essential DevOps tools, and have hands-on experience in data crawling and analysis.
 - 🌱 I enjoy building efficient and scalable applications and continuously improving my skills.

 ---